What has happened in 25+ years?

 And you thought the Gemni was cool!

-• Cedar Point now has 16 rollercoasters, nearly all of them larger than the Gemni from the high school years.
-The newest, Top Thrill Dragster, goes 120 miles per hour, is 420 feet tall, and last a long 18 seconds!
+• Cedar Point now has 17 rollercoasters, nearly all of them larger than the Gemni from the high school years.
+The newest, the GateKeeper which winds and twists through keyholes right over the entrance.
+Top Thrill Dragster, goes 120 miles per hour, is 420 feet tall, and last a long 18 seconds!
 Look for the Millinium Force (the smoothest coaster I have ever survived on), Raptor, Mantis, Mean Streak, Wicked Twister, and Magnum XL200 (I will stick to the Gemni thank you).
 Gone are the Jumbo Jet and upside down Fun House.
-The classics like the Gemni are all still around including the Blue Streak and Runaway Mine Car.
+The classics like the Gemni are all still around including the Blue Streak, Cork Screw, and Runaway Mine Car.
 Your kids will love all of them!
-There are rumors of another big rollercoaster project for 2007.

 The Skyway!